davejacobs/letters-web/app/views/api.md

 You've probably forgotten about RI, haven't you?
 It's that tool that comes with Ruby and is meant to make offline documentation easy.

 Because there are plenty of resources on the Internet, namely [RubyDoc](http://ruby-doc.org), people tend to disable RDoc generation.
 But context-switching from the terminal/keyboard to the browser/mouse can be disruptive.
 So Letters gives you the power to explore Ruby's documentation from the comfort of your own terminal.

 To check out the documentation for an object's class, simply use the `r` method:

+    #!ruby
     [1, 2, 3].r
     # => [1, 2, 3]